Bills improve to 10-3 with 26-15 win over sloppy Steelers

 The Steelers extended their sack streak to a 70th consecutive game to break the NFL record set by the Tampa Bay Buccaneers from 1999 to 2003.

-Tyson Alualu was credited with Pittsburgh’s first sack of the game against Buffalo by stripping the ball out of the hands of Allen midway through the second quarter.
+Tyson Alualu was credited with Pittsburgh’s first sack of the game against Buffalo by stripping the ball out of the hands of Bills quarterback Josh Allen midway through the second quarter.
 The fumble was recovered by Bills center Mitch Morse for an 8-yard loss.

 The streak began in Week 8 of the 2016 season.